Zoe-R27/Patterns/README.md

 ### Adapter
 The example of this can be found in the service package.

-In an actual service, we would connect to a database that would have a table to save all the cards generated for tracking usage, allowing lookups, and deleting cards.
+In an actual service, we would connect to a database that would have a table to save all the cards generated.
+We can use this table for tracking card usage, card lookups, and deleting cards.
 We would have an additional table to save, retrieve, and update the sequence to track how many cards have been generated and where we are with generation numbers.

 However, for this demo, we are using a CSV file to save the cards generated and the sequence as it is easier to view and spin up